Closed Thanksgiving Day and Christmas Day. Ticket booth closes at 4:45 p.m.

-The fort was officially taken off the active list of fortifications in 1900 and it was preserved and recognized as a National Monument in 1924.
+The fort was officially taken off the active list of fortifications in 1900 and was preserved and recognized as a national monument in 1924.
 Congress renamed the fort in 1942, reverting to the Spanish name, the Castillo de San Marcos.
-At over 315 years old, the fort is a lasting landmark of seventeenth-century St. Augustine.

 Amenities at Castillo de San Marcos